 - Even though ETS and ELS are very effective in treating hyperhidrosis in specific areas, these surgeries cannot be performed at the same time.
 At least 6 months should be allowed between each surgery.
 This time allows the body to adjust to physiological changes.
 It is up to the doctor and patient to determine which surgery is most appropriate for the patient.

-- ETS is the only procedure available that provides a permanent solution to excessive hand sweating (palmar hyperhidrosis).
+- ETS is the only procedure available that provides a proven surgical solution to excessive hand sweating (palmar hyperhidrosis).

 - The procedure is proven to be safe and effective.

 - This procedure has a 98-99% success rate.

 - Dr. Reisfeld is highly experienced, performing the procedure on an almost a daily basis.

 - Patients are able to go home the same day.

 - Patients are able to return to their normal daily routine within a short time.